eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 EUDI Wallet ecosystem is to (partly) mitigate Relying Party linkability.
 For this, see \[Topic A\].

-### 3.2 PID or attestation nearing its end of validity or Wallet Unit running out of PIDs or attestations
+### 3.2 PID or attestation nearing its end of technical validity or Wallet Unit running out of PIDs or attestations

-As specified in \[ISO/IEC 18013-5\] or \[SD-JWT VC\], each PID or attestation contains metadata indicating its validity period.
+As specified in \[ISO/IEC 18013-5\] or \[SD-JWT VC\], each PID or attestation contains metadata indicating its technical validity period.
-Determining the length of the validity period is the responsibility of the PID Provider or the Attestation Provider; neither these standards, nor the ARF, nor the PID Rulebook specify anything about this.
-The validity period chosen by the PID Provider or Attestation Provider will depend on several factors, primarily the security architecture of the Wallet Solution and the strategy chosen to mitigate Relying Party linkability, as discussed in \[Topic A\].
+Determining the length of the technical validity period is the responsibility of the PID Provider or the Attestation Provider; neither these standards, nor the ARF, nor the PID Rulebook specify anything about this.
+The technical validity period chosen by the PID Provider or Attestation Provider will depend on several factors, primarily the security architecture of the Wallet Solution and the strategy chosen to mitigate Relying Party linkability, as discussed in \[Topic A\].

-Given the above factors, it can generally be assumed that the validity period of a PID or attestations will be much shorter than its lifetime, meaning the period of time that a User wants to keep that PID or attestation in their Wallet Unit.
-That implies that new PIDs and attestations will need to be issued periodically, to replace the ones that are reaching their end of validity.
+Given the above factors, it can generally be assumed that the technical validity period of a PID or attestations will be much shorter than the administrative validity of the corresponding document, meaning the period of time that a User wants to keep that PID or attestation in their Wallet Unit.
+That implies that new PIDs and attestations will need to be issued periodically, to replace the ones that are reaching their end of technical validity.

-A similar reason for re-issuing PIDs and attestations occurs when the PID Provider or Attestation Provider uses once-only attestations (as defined in \[Topic A\], which can be presented only once to a Relying Party.
+A similar reason for re-issuing PIDs and attestations occurs when the PID Provider or Attestation Provider uses once-only attestations (as defined in \[Topic A\]), which can be presented only once to a Relying Party.
 In that case, the Wallet Unit will regularly need new PIDs or attestations, to avoid running out.